ipspace/netlab/docs/links.md

 **Caveats**

-* Static interface addressing does not work on P2P links.
-Nodes attached to a P2P link always get the first and the second IP address from the link prefix.
-To use static interface addressing, set the link **type** to **lan**.
 * An interface address could use a subnet mask that does not match the link subnet mask[^smm].
 If you don't specify a subnet mask in an interface address, it's copied from the link prefix.
 * You could specify an IPv6 interface address on an IPv4-only link (or vice versa).
 An interface address belonging to an address family that is not specified in the link prefix (static or derived from an address pool) is not checked.